๐Ÿ“ŠAdvanced Communication Research Methods

 Multistage Sampling

-• Combines multiple sampling methods in stages—typically starting with cluster sampling, then applying SRS or stratified sampling within selected clusters
+• Combines multiple sampling methods in stages.
+A typical design starts with cluster sampling (randomly select some clusters), then applies SRS or stratified sampling within the selected clusters rather than surveying everyone in them.

-• Balances efficiency with representativeness by reducing travel/cost while maintaining probability-based selection
+• Balances efficiency with representativeness by reducing travel and cost while maintaining probability-based selection at every stage.

-• Used in major national surveys like the Census Bureau's Current Population Survey—a common real-world example on AP exams
+• Used in major national surveys like the Census Bureau's Current Population Survey.
+The government first randomly selects geographic areas, then randomly selects households within those areas.

 The Probability vs. Non-Probability Distinction